How to Reduce the Cost of Mobile Application Development Prudently?

 Even if you have planned a serious business project based on the project, avoid trying to implement all the functionality in the very first version.
 Concentrate on main things, get rid of all doubtful ideas altogether with the ones whose absence will have no impact on your business model.
 This allows not only sparing money at the initial stage but also receiving feedback from users.
 They may as well never need the eliminated features while they require something else.
 Pay for the ones they are in real need of.
 Remember: an application with minimum functionality running perfectly will get far better accepted by users than the one abounding in unsteady features.

 Moreover, shorten the list of possible devices where this app will be demonstrated most efficiently.
 Say, a service for seeking cafes & restaurants based on geographical positioning will be in little demand on tablets.
 So, such a category of devices can be easily excluded.
-In contrast, if you have planned service with access to video content, make sure you have also included tablets support into your app.
+In contrast, if you have planned service with access to video content, make sure you have also included tablets support into your Mobile Apps.

 Research Rules for Platforms

 Before placing an order, study closely product placing regulations in the marketplaces of the relevant platforms.
 Be sure that all you want in your project goes in line with the rules.
 If such discrepancies have been found, adjust the desired functionality (or even your enterprise model itself) to eliminate them.

 Here are a few examples.
 If you are mapping out monetizing through paid periodical subscription, keep in mind that Apple & Google are going to withhold 30% from each transaction.
 Provided, you aren’t willing to share with them, eliminate subscription payment from the app and leave it on the site.
 Or, if you want to collect personal data of signing up users (gender, date of birth, etc.) make ensure the functionality does depend on these factors.
 If not the case, make them optional.
 Thus, you are able to save funds on remaking the product after being rejected by a store.